megala84/DisneyGroup1/README.md

 # DisneyGroup1

-Fun collabrative short stories explaining what would happen if Disney princess were software professionals.
+Fun collabrative short story explaining what would happen if Disney princess were software professionals.

+Here is a short story of princess **Aurora** who is a big dreamer and possess the extraordinary ability to investigate software issues while she is dreaming.

 Working Disney Princess: